How the U.S. aid to Ukraine is taking shape

 Updated May 10, 2022 at 3:47 PM ET

-Congress is preparing a $39.8 billion funding package to maintain U.S. support for Ukraine, the latest round of funding in a bipartisan effort meant to help the country repel Russia's invasion without committing U.S. troops to fight in the deadly war.
+Congress is preparing a $39.8 billion package to maintain U.S. support for Ukraine, the latest round of funding for a bipartisan effort to help the country repel Russia's invasion without committing U.S. troops to a deadly war.

 The House Appropriations Committee released draft legislation on Tuesday for a package that is nearly $7 billion more than what President Joe Biden has formally requested to supplement the roughly $13.6 billion Congress approved for the war in March.